-If two years after the applicable annual or interim reexamination the family's income continues to exceed the applicable over-income limit, the PHA will charge the family a rent that is the higher of the applicable fair market rent (FMR) or the amount of monthly subsidy for the unit.
+Once alternative rent requirements for over-income families become legally effective, the PHA will charge any family whose income has exceeded the over-income limit for at least two years the higher of the applicable fair market rent (FMR) or the amount of monthly subsidy for the unit.
 The PHA will notify the family in writing of their new rent amount.
 The new rent amount will be effective 30 days after the PHA's written notice to the family.